sandrosxila/Python/Parser Calculator/readme.md

 # Parser Calculator
 ### Short Description
-Calculates equation based on priority described in _equation_enums.py_ file. <br/> The calculator uses parser tree which is a good example of *Interpreter Design Pattern* usage.
+Parser Calculator calculates equation based on priority described in _equation_enums.py_ file. <br/> The calculator uses parser tree which is a good example of **Interpreter Design Pattern** usage.

 ### Usage in terminal
 ```text